matin-ufl/har_shape_features/Readme.md

+#HAR_SHAPE_FEATURES
-#HAR_SHAPE_FEATURES\nSince project is not yet finalized, no description should be provided.
+Since project is not yet finalized, no description should be provided.